xaaha/hulak/README.md

   <p align="center">File based API client for terminal nerds.</p>
 </p>

-> [!Warning]
-> ⚠️ This project is actively in development and testing.
-Expect rapid changes and plenty of bugs! 🚧

 # Elevator Pitch

 If you’ve ever wanted to manage your API workflows like a code repository — easily searching, editing, copying, and deleting request files and variables, `hulak` is the tool for you.
 Hulak is a fast, lightweight, file-based API client that lets you make API calls and organize requests and responses using YAML files.